-With the device(s) listed this way, taking the temperature is just a matter of running through each of the saved slaves and, if one is of the correct type — the DS18B20’s family code is
+With the device(s) listed this way, taking the temperature is just a matter of running through each of the saved devices and, if one is of the correct type — the DS18B20’s family code is

 0x28 — its address is sent out over the bus immediately after the Match ROM command has been issued.
-Match ROM tells all the devices that the next 64 bits they read will be the ID of device the master wants to hear from.
+Match ROM tells all the devices that the next 64 bits they read will be the ID of device the host wants to hear from.
 All the rest stop communicating until the reset signal is sent.

-Finally, the function commands the nominated device to send back its current temperature reading, generated earlier the function with a suitable command.
+Finally, the function commands the nominated device to send back its current temperature reading, generated with a suitable command.
 The function reads the values now placed on the bus, uses them to calculate a Celsius value and logs it.

-The approach outlined above provides an easy way to hook up one or more 1-Wire devices to any imp.
+The approach outlined above provides an easy way to hook up one or more 1-Wire devices to any imp host.
 It’s worth noting, however, that it won’t suit all circumstances.
 While true 1-Wire buses are able to support up to 63 devices, this emulation of 1-Wire will in practice support rather fewer devices than that.
 Neither is it really suited to set-ups which require long wires running between the sensor(s) and the imp board.

 In these instances, the raised capacitance of the bus will mean you won’t be able to apply the simple hack of using a pull-up resistor to keep the bus line high when idle.
 For such situations, a better option is to make use not of your imp’s UART facilities but its I²C support, to connect a dedicated 1-Wire bridge chip, such as Maxim’s own DS2482.
 Crucially, this chip has an active pull-up able to adjust to the capacitance of the bus.

 Since this article was originally posted, we have refined the code described and released it as library, available to include in your own device code.
 You can find a list of the library’s methods and functionality here.

 Electric Imp would like to thank Forum member Theo Habers (@theo) for his original code, which proved invaluable in interpreting the 1-Wire bus for the imp.